-MGMA 2015 Business of Care Delivery Conference
+MGMA 2015 Business of Care Delivery® Conference

 March 29-31, 2015 | Austin

-How will your organization transform for success?
-What are the next steps you need to take to transition care and payment models?
 The MGMA 2015 Business of Care Delivery Conference is a can't miss event for administrative and clinical teams that recognize the need to move towards patient-centric, value-based systems of care and need the "know-how" to make the journey.
 It is the only conference focused on helping practice management teams both envision and prepare for success within the context of changing payment and patient care delivery models.

 To improve quality outcomes and the patient experience, while reducing costs, providers and payers are looking to transform healthcare delivery.
-Transformation requires practices to take an integrated and collaborative approach, including building stronger physician/administrator teams and creating innovative relationships with employers, payers and other providers.
+This requires practices to take an integrated and collaborative approach, including building stronger physician/administrator teams and creating innovative relationships with employers, payers and other providers.

 The MGMA 2015 Business of Care Delivery Conference will offer medical group practices the tools they need to successfully evolve their organization to embrace the new patient-centric, collaborative care models.
 All aspects of the conference are intended to drive change for the future.
 You’ll learn from innovators and thought leaders, challenge ideas through discussion and debate and share best practices.

 Plan to join your colleagues March 29-31 in Austin to collaborate and grow in a peer-to-peer learning environment.
-Sign up to receive more information as it becomes available.

 Who should attend

 Conference attendees have both administrative and clinical roles and are employed by practices and organizations representing a variety of ownership structures.
 All attendees have responsibility and accountability for their organizations' long-term success and sustainability.